COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

 **5. Skill Acquisition/Building**

 Using the Agile Scrum methodology allows each member to gain a skill that will be very useful when working on future projects.
-Whether it is a programming skill, for example, in our case, being able to work on the structure for the frontend, backend, database, charts and automated reminder capabilities for our project, or a soft skill, like teamwork, time management, productivity, creativity and communication.
+Whether it is a programming skill, for example, in our case, being able to work on the structure for the frontend, backend, database, charts and automated reminder capabilities for our project, or a soft skill, like teamwork, time management, productivity, problem-solving and communication.
 This allows us to become more efficient for the client and ourselves in our future careers.